 Statutory Sick Pay (SSP) is not a state benefit but an entitlement under law for employed people.
 It is paid to you as you would normally be paid by your employer.
 You do not need to have a contract to be entitled, you just need to be employed.
 Most employers provide extra pay while you are ill for a limited time and this is usually only after you have worked there for a certain length of time, so it is advisable to check your contract.
 If you sign a document that removes your right to SSP, this is not legal.
 Seek advice if you are asked to sign a similar document or are dismissed and you believe it is to avoid paying you SSP.

 You are only eligible for SSP if you usually earn enough to pay national insurance (NI) contributions.
-This was earning more than £116 a week at the time of writing.
+This earning is at least £123 a week on average, at the time of writing.
 If you are paid monthly, the weekly earnings are calculated based on what you earnt last pay day, multiplied by 12 and divided by 52 to give a weekly earnings estimate.
 Included in the earnings calculation is any employment pay (before tax and NI) and also any other statutory payments such as SSP, maternity or paternity pay.

 SSP is paid weekly; the current rate is advertised on the gov.uk website or feel free to get in touch if you need more information.
 If you are only sick for part of a week (after your waiting days) you will be paid pro-rata for that week.
 For example, if SSP is £90 a week and you only are only ill and off work two days out of 5, you will be paid 2/5ths of £90 = £36.
 You will be paid as normal for the other 3 non-sick days.
 SSP is only paid for a maximum of 28 weeks in one year.

-The process to getting the benefit is the same once you have applied for one or both types.
-First there is an assessment phase, where you are paid a basic allowance but must undergo a Work Capability Assessment.
+The process for applying for the benefit is that to begin with, where you are in the assessment phase, where you are paid the basic allowance but you must undergo a Work Capability Assessment.
 This assesses two things:

-- Whether you have“limited capability for work”, i.e. whether you qualify for ESA at all.
+- Whether you have “limited capability for work”, and will look at how your illness or disability affects you, and whether you qualify for ESA at all.

 - If you do qualify for ESA, how much support you should be given.